National Amusements: History

 In 2019, it was announced that the multinational media conglomerates controlled by National Amusements — Viacom and CBS Corporation — would re-merge to form a new company named ViacomCBS.
 Viacom and CBS announced that the merger would close on December 4; following the official close, the company began trading on the NASDAQ the following day.
 In 2022, the company was renamed Paramount Global.

 Sumner Redstone, who was National Amusements' chairman, CEO and owner, died on August 11, 2020.
 His holdings were transferred to a trust led by his daughter Shari Redstone.

 In January 2024, it was reported that film producer David Ellison was interested in buying National Amusements from the Redstones.
 If the acquisition would be closed, the company would be placed under Ellison's Skydance Media.
 On July 2, it was reported that Skydance had reached a preliminary agreement, and that it had been referred to a special committee of Paramount's board for approval.
 On July 7, Skydance officially announced its intent to acquire Paramount Global, under a process in which Skydance will acquire National Amusements for $2.4 billion, pay Paramount's Class A and Class B stockholders $4.5 billion in cash and shares, and then perform an all-stock merger between Paramount and Skydance.

 On August 7, 2025, Paramount Skydance president Jeff Shell announced that they were exploring a sale of the National Amusements assets.

-After Paramount Global and Skydance Media merged to form Paramount Skydance Corporation on August 7, 2025, National Amusements would be absorbed into the company.
-However, Paramount Skydance would operate Showcase Cinemas and UCI Cinemas Brazil (both its division of National Amusements), which continues to operate as of September 2025.
+National Amusements merged with Paramount Global and Skydance Media to form Paramount Skydance Corporation on August 7, 2025.
+However, Paramount Skydance would operate Showcase Cinemas internationally and UCI Cinemas Brazil, which continues to operate as of June 2026.
+On June 11, 2026, Paramount announced it would sell 13 Showcase Cinemas US locations owned by Harbor Lights Entertainment (formerly National Amusements) to Belgian-based theater operator Kinepolis.
+The deal is expected to close by later summer and Kinepolis will continue to use the Showcase Cinemas brand name.